Known issues when updating to UCS 4.2 with UVMM

-UCS-4.2 shipps with the newer QEMU version 2.8, which is currently incompatible with the QEMU version 1.1 previously used until UCS-4.1.
+UCS-4.2 ships with the newer QEMU version 2.8, which is in parts incompatible with the QEMU version 1.1 previously used until UCS-4.1.
 Symptoms include

-- guest operating systems gets stuck in a busy-loop using 100% virtual CPU time
+- guest operating systems freeze and get stuck in a busy-loop using 100% virtual CPU time

 - virtual machine reboots

 - virtual machine does not reboot after shutdown request